[Ed ~ The

-bodies of the victims of the Dunblane Massacre

-hardly had a chance
+bodies of the victims of the Dunblane massacre hardly had a chance

-to become cold when the wheels were set in motion to appoint the "right"
+to grow cold when the wheels were set in motion to appoint the "right"

 judge tailored for the Dunblane Inquiry whitewash.]

 Scottish Political Editor